Carlisle is posed next to the Cocky statue for senior graduation photos on the University of South Carolina campus.

 Senior portrait taken at the USC Horseshoe.

-The Horseshoe on the campus of the University of South Carolina is over two centuries old as well as one of the original parts of the city.
-Located at 902 Sumter Street, it features large trees and historic buildings.
-It is a go-to place to take family pictures.
-It remains beautiful all year; therefore, is a favorite with photographers who seek its brick paths, lovely gardens, and fountains.
-Behind the Horseshoe is the 6’5″ bronze statue of USC’s beloved mascot Cocky, a great Instagram photo-op.
+Steeped in history, the Horseshoe on the University of South Carolina campus is over two centuries old and remains a cherished part of the city.
+The Horseshoe features majestic trees, charming historic buildings, and brick pathways, making it a popular choice for family portraits.
+Throughout the year, this location maintains its beauty, attracting photographers who seek its idyllic gardens and serene fountains.
+Don’t miss the opportunity to capture a photo with the 6’5″ bronze statue of USC’s beloved mascot, Cocky, located behind the Horseshoe.
 And the nearby fountain and reflecting pool in front of Thomas Cooper Library is a favorite spot for graduating seniors to take pictures.
 The Horseshoe can be busy at graduation and prom times.
-Nearby metered parking is available as well as a public parking garage on Pendleton Street.
+Metered parking and a public parking garage on Pendleton Street are available nearby.

 The Gardens at the SC Governor’s Mansion